A Story About Stadiums Along With Seismic Activity

 Preparing For World Backup Day 2017 Are You Prepared

 In case you have forgotten, or were not aware, this coming Friday March 31 is World Backup Day 2017 (and recovery day).
 The annual day is a to remember to make sure you are protecting your applications, data, information, configuration settings as well as data infrastructures.
-While the emphasis is on Backup, that also means recovery as well as testing to make sure everything is working properly.
+While the emphasis is on Backup, that also means recovery as well as testing to make sure everything is working properly as part of on-prem and cloud data protection.

 What the Vendors Have To Say